 How much you want to spend on a PIC is a personal choice.
 As long as you know what you're getting for what you pay, you can be happy at any price point.

 Here, we give our picks at several price ranges, plus a few honorable mentions.

 Best Overall ($300 - $500 Range): Vollrath Mirage Pro 59500P

-The Vollrath Mirage Pro 59500P (see it on Amazon) is a commercial unit, so it's a well-built, heavy duty machine with a ton of great features.
-I think it's the best all-around PIC on the market today.
+The Vollrath Mirage Pro 59500P (see it on Amazon) is a commercial unit, so it's a well-built, heavy duty PIC with a ton of great features.
+We consider it to be the best all-around PIC on the market today.

 It has a temperature range of 80F - 400F (but gets up to about 550F) and a wattage range of 50W-1800W.
 It also has an unmatched 100 power settings--more even than some PICs that cost hundreds more!

 The Mirage Pro is made in China with American-made specs and design.
 It's an excellent, excellent PIC--tough to beat at any price point.